KomaEc/Type-Systems/miniTT/README.md

          = λ c . λ h0 . λ h1 . fun (True → λ _ . h1 | False → λ _ . h0)
 ;
 ```
 The type checker will check the term `λ _ . h1` against the type `Π b : bool . x₀ b`, and then (by following the rules) check the term `h1` against the type `x₀ (True x₃)`, where `x₃` is the generic value produced when checking a lambda-term.
+However, according to typing context, the inferred type for `h1` is `x₀ (True 0)`.
 It's clear to us that `x₃` has type unit, and therefore must be `0` (by elimination rule), but type checker can't witness this.

 ## Syntax
 There're minor changes to the original syntax (mainly for parsing purpose) :